LinkedIn for High School Students: A Guide to Getting Started | CollegeXpress

-Phone with LinkedIn logo next to white and pink pens and pink notebook
+Phone with LinkedIn logo next to pens and a notebook

 A Helpful Guide to LinkedIn for High School Students